RoseTheFlower/UltrawideIndex/README.md

 ![](/screenshots/PathOfExile.webp)
 ![GitHub release (by tag)](https://img.shields.io/github/downloads/RoseTheFlower/UltrawideIndex/pathofexile/total?label=downloads&style=flat-square)

-The solution returns the game to its former glory of having no black bars in ultrawide and wider.
+The solution returns the game to its former glory of having no black bars at resolutions wider than 21:9.

 * [Download page and instructions](/../../releases/tag/pathofexile)